PASSAGE – Low Carbon Economy in Maritime Regions

 - Entrepreneurship and Social Innovations

-A cross-border action plan is made with the most important interest groups in order to reach the goals.
+In the first phase of the project, a cross-border action plan is made with the most important interest groups in order to reach the goals.
 During the project the strait regions learn the practices of each other, and the best of them are transferred into a regional level.
 The low-carbon theme is also being promoted by influencing the different focuses of various EU Programmes.

 Five strait regions and 11 partners take part in the project.
 Apart from Finland and Estonia, the partners come from Denmark, Great Britain, France, Italy, Greece and Albania.
 The lead partner is the Pas-de-Clais County Council from France.